ccxt/ccxt/wiki/Manual.md

 #### Stop Orders

 Coming from traditional trading, the term "Stop" order has been a bit ambigious, so instead of it, in CCXT we use term "Trigger" order.
-When symbol's price reaches your "trigger"("stop") price, the order is activated - if you had chosen *market* order, then it will be executed immediately, if you have chosen limit order, it will be placed in the orderbook.
+When symbol's price reaches your "trigger"("stop") price, the order is activated as `market` or `limit` order, depending which one you had chosen.

 We have different classification of trigger orders:
 * stand-alone [Trigger order](#trigger-orders) to buy/sell coin (open/close position)